 Here is a list of benefits they can also get from Krav Maga:

-- Learning to Focus – Major research has shown that martial arts like Krav Maga help as a treatment for Attention Deficit Disorder, more than other sports.
+Major research has shown that martial arts like Krav Maga more than other sports help as a treatment for Attention Deficit Hyperactivity Disordermore (ADHD).

 Consider for a moment how much money people are willing to pay for leadership training, business coaching, depression treatment through encouragement (group therapy sessions), life survival skills and many more – you can get these skills and self-empowerment from martial arts training for a fraction of the price.